jccurrie1/CIS350/README.md

 </figure>

 <h1>7.
 UI Design</h1>
 The user must first register their details with the website.
 This is a one-time registration.
-The only details Wasted needs is the user's name, email, and preffered password for their account .
+The only details Wasted needs is the user's name, email, and preferred password for their account .
 All this data is stored in our mongo database.

 <figure>
 <img src="images/Register.jpg"> </img>